shivshankardayal/full-website/algebra/source/geometric_progressions_problems_1.rst

 46. Find :math:`1 + \frac{1}{2} + \frac{1}{4} + \frac{1}{8} ...` to
     :math:`\infty`.

-47. Prove that in an infinite G. P. whose common ration r has the property, :math:`|r| < 1`, the ratio of any terms to the sum of all succeeding terms is
+47. Prove that in an infinite G. P. whose common ratio :math:`r` has the property, :math:`|r| < 1`, the ratio of any terms to the sum of all succeeding terms is